 - A protocol describing instrumental parameters and the analytical procedure

-- A chromatogram for the standards and the internal standard, both in organic solvent and in spiked matrix extract (high and low concentrations)
+- A chromatogram of standards and internal standards, both in organic solvent and in spiked matrix extract (high and low concentrations)

-- Estimated detection limits for target metabolites standards
+- Estimated detection limits of target metabolite standards

 - Data showing the linear response of the target metabolites